18chanp1/cpen311-lab4/README.md

 ## Annotated Simulation screenshots
 [./docs](./docs)
-They are partitioned by part.
+They are partitioned by task.
 Inside, you will find simulation screenshots and signaltap screenshots

 ## Annotated Signaltap screenshots
 See above